-Self Employed Mortgage – Borrow more when using the last year’s net profit
+Self Employed Mortgage based on last years accounts – Borrow more when using the last year’s net profit

 Firstly, it is important to bear in mind the following: